 Parker S. Kennedy Professor in Law and Associate Dean for Research & Faculty Development

-Donald J. Kochan's scholarship focuses on areas of property, administrative law, natural resources, law & economics, and jurisprudence, among others.
-He has published more than 35 scholarly articles and essays in well-respected law journals.
-His work has been cited in dozens of books (including many leading law textbooks) and more than 325 published law review articles, and his articles have been downloaded more than 13,000 times from SSRN and BePress.
+Donald J. Kochan’s scholarship focuses on areas of property, administrative law, natural resources and environmental law, constitutional law, law & economics, and jurisprudence, among others.
+He has published more than 40 scholarly articles and essays in well-respected law journals and has a forthcoming book with Cambridge University Press.
+His work has been cited in dozens of books (including many leading law textbooks) and more than 350 published law review articles, and his articles have been downloaded more than 14,000 times from SSRN and BePress.

 Dean Kochan is an elected member of the American Law Institute (ALI); and he was appointed by ALI in July 2016 as an Adviser to the Restatement of the Law Fourth, Property project.
 He was also elected as a Life Fellow of the American Bar Foundation in 2014.
 Dean Kochan received the 2014 Valerie Scudder Award from Chapman University, a merit-based award selected by peers in recognition of outstanding achievement in scholarship, teaching, and service, and one of the highest honors given to a faculty member at the University.

 Among his numerous activities, Dean Kochan served as the 2016-2017 Chair of the Planning and Nominations Committee for the AALS Section on Associate Deans for Academic Affairs & Research.
-He currently is an Editorial Board Member for the Journal of Legal Education; Chair of the Real Property Legal Education Committee and Co-Chair of Trusts & Estates Legal Education Committee for the ABA Real Property, Trust & Estate Law (“RPTE”) Section; a Contributing Editor of the “Keeping Current-Property” section in Probate & Property, the bi-monthly magazine of the ABA’s RPTE Section; is the Immediate Past Chair for the Section on Property Law for the Association of American Law Schools (AALS); serves as the Chair-Elect of the AALS Real Estate Transactions Section; serves as the Vice-Chair of the Committee on Environment & Natural Resources Regulation for the ABA Section on Administrative Law & Regulatory Practice; and serves as an inaugural co-editor and founder of the Property Section of JOTWELL.
+He currently is an Editorial Board Member for the Journal of Legal Education; Chair of the Real Property Legal Education Committee and Co-Chair of Trusts & Estates Legal Education Committee for the ABA Real Property, Trust & Estate Law (“RPTE”) Section; the Immediate Past Chair for the Section on Property Law for the Association of American Law Schools (AALS); Chair-Elect of the AALS Real Estate Transactions Section; Vice-Chair of the Committee on Environment & Natural Resources Regulation for the ABA Section on Administrative Law & Regulatory Practice; a member of the ABA Advisory Commission to the Standing Committee on the Law Library of Congress; and an inaugural co-editor and founder of the Property Section of JOTWELL.

 Dean Kochan received his JD from Cornell Law School, where he was a John M. Olin Scholar in Law and Economics and managing editor of the Cornell International Law Journal.
 He received his B.A. from Western Michigan University, magna cum laude, with majors in both political science and philosophy and where he studied as the John W. Gill Medallion Scholar and was honored as the Presidential Scholar (awarded to the top graduate in the political science department).
 After graduating from law school, Dean Kochan was a law clerk to The Honorable Richard F. Suhrheinrich of the United States Court of Appeals for the Sixth Circuit.